shaypal5/s3bp/README.md

 This effectively results in replicating the directory tree rooted at this directory on the bucket.
 For example, given the above mapping, saving a Dataframe to the path ```~/Desktop/labels/user_generated/skunks.csv``` will also create a ```labels``` folder on the ```my-labels-s3-bucket```, a ```user_generated``` folder inside it and will upload the file into ```labels/user_generated```.

-You can add as many base directories as you want, and can map several to the same bucket, or each to a different one.
+**You can add as many base directories as you want**, and can map several to the same bucket, or each to a different one.

 This can be used both to automatocally backup entire folders (and their sub-folder structure) to S3 and to share these kind of folders over different machines reading and writing Dataframes into them at different times.